 Tis the season to be Merry!
-I love me some chocolate macarons.
+I love me the most yummy chocolate macarons.
 They are piped with a delicious peppermint buttercream frosting.
-I added Brach’s crushed peppermint candy canes to give the already amazingly sweet frosting a little kick.
+I added Brach's crushed peppermint candy canes to give the already amazingly sweet frosting a little kick.
 This combination is to be desired and should be added to your Christmas baking list!

 If you love chocolate, then you should also take a look at my ultimate chocolate chip cookies They will definitely give you the chocolate fix you have been craving!

 I have been on a macaron baking marathon.
 These little evil cookies are very difficult to perfect.

 - Almond flour: This can be pricy, but I recommend this brand from Aldi's.
 Cheaper in price, but works great.

 - Unsweetened cocoa powder: dutch processed can be used as well.

 - Pepper mint candy canes: If you don't want to put in the work crushing the candy canes up and then folding them into the buttercream frosting, use peppermint extract.
 It will taste the same but without the slight crunch!

 After many failed batches of macarons, I was super happy when this one went right.
 I have learned that the most important part is the macronage phase.